Cap (sport): Association football

 England cap awarded to Harry Kane for his appearance against Germany in June 2021 at the 2020 UEFA Euro, his 58th overall.

+In the early days of football, the concept of each team wearing a set of matching shirts had not been universally adopted, so each side would distinguish itself from the other by wearing a specific sort of cap.
+An early illustration of the first international football match between Scotland and England in 1872 shows the Scottish players wearing cowls, and the English wearing a variety of school caps.
+When Aston Villa Football Club played their first match in 1874, they played in royal blue caps and stockings, scarlet and royal blue hooped shirts and white shorts.
+The club rules stated "No member can take place in a match unless in the above uniform".

 Some men's association football teams still award physical caps.
 Players are awarded one cap for every match they play – unless they play in a World Cup or European Championship finals tournament, then they are given a single cap for the competition, with the names of all their opponents stitched into the fabric of the cap itself.
 For example, when David Beckham made his one-hundredth appearance for England, because a number of his appearances had been at World Cup and European Championship final tournaments for which he could only receive one cap, he received only his 85th physical cap.
 In Scotland, for many years the practice was to present caps only for appearances in the British Home Championship, meaning that several players never received one (including those in their 1958 FIFA World Cup squad); this anomaly was rectified retrospectively in the 2000s after pressure from players' families.

 FIFA recognises certain international games as ones where a player can be awarded a cap – these games are regarded as International "A" games.
 These are matches in which both nations field their first Representative Team.